isBre/Ethics-in-AI-Notes/index.md

    These four ethical principles provide a framework for considering the ethical implications of AI systems from a human rights perspective.
 By incorporating these principles into the design and deployment of AI technologies, we can strive for a more ethical and human-centered approach to AI development.

+&nbsp;

+## Chapter II

-- **Chapter II provides guidance on realizing trustworthy AI**.The chapter outline seven key requirements that AI systems should meet in order to be considered trustworthy:
+**Guidance on realizing trustworthy AI**.The chapter outline seven key requirements that AI systems should meet in order to be considered trustworthy:
    1. **Human agency and oversight**: AI systems should be designed to support human decision-making and enable users to understand and control their AI interactions.
    2. **Technical robustness and safety**: AI systems should be secure, resilient, and reliable, ensuring their safe and trustworthy operation throughout their lifecycle.
    3. **Privacy and data governanc**e: AI systems should respect privacy rights and protect personal data, following the principles of data minimization, purpose limitation, and transparency.